 New Computational Cancer Community (C3) Provides Forum for Feedback, Collaborations

-The Computational Cancer Community (C3) is offering a six-week Computational Cancer Boot Camp.
+This fall the Computational Cancer Community (C3) will be offering a Computational Cancer Boot Camp.

 The purpose of the Boot Camp is to introduce trainees to ideas in computational cancer including bioinformatics, computational biology, and statistics.
 As part of this process, we will teach the R language.
 After attending the Boot Camp, participants should be able to better advance their own computational cancer research, better interpret the computational cancer approaches of others, and program in the R language.